athenarc/MinMaxCache/README.md

 # Visualization-aware Timeseries Min-Max Caching with Error Bound Guarantees

 ## Supplemental Material
-Supplemental material detailing the algorithms for error-bound calculation and query evaluation over MinMaxCache, as well as a detailed presentation of the user study conducted, can be found [here](https://github.com/athenarc/MinMaxCache/blob/main/paper_supplementary_material.pdf).
+Supplemental material detailing the methods for error-bound calculation and query evaluation over MinMaxCache, as well as a detailed presentation of the user study conducted, can be found [here](https://github.com/athenarc/MinMaxCache/blob/main/paper_supplementary_material.pdf).
 ## Datasets
 Data used for the experiments can be found [here](https://imisathena-my.sharepoint.com/:f:/g/personal/bstam_athenarc_gr/EqNFfVTRJ_9KresHs-QGyQ8BYJZVOQNty_mRCIwpru7s-Q?e=PoAxgl).